 The Best Running Shoes for Ice and Snow in 2018

-Running shoes can make or break your run; as a result, it’s important to take a more critical look at what shoe fits your needs.
+Running shoes can make or break your run, therefore it’s important to take a more critical look at what shoe best fits your needs.
 This holds true when you refuse to let your running routine be delayed by cold weather conditions, including ice and snow.
 In the end, you’ll need to rely on a pair of shoes that can keep up with whatever the weather throws your way.

-Instead of taking hours to research what pair of shoes fits your lifestyle, we’ve compiled a list of the best running shoes that tackle ice and snow while highlighting the best qualities of each brand to get you the best start.
+To help you avoid spending hours researching what shoe fits your lifestyle, we’ve compiled a list of the best running shoes that tackle ice and snow, while highlighting the qualities of each brand that will give you the best start.

 Top 3 Best and Favorites

-These shoes guarantee to keep your feet dry by using Gore-Tex membranes that protect your feet from moisture without restricting air circulation; a feature that’s important if you’re going to be running in wet, icy, and chilly conditions.
+These shoes guarantee to keep your feet dry by using a Gore-Tex membrane that protects your feet from water without restricting air circulation; an important feature if you’re going to be running in wet, icy and chilly conditions.

-Two rubber compounds are utilized for the outsole, both thick enough to protect the shoe from more aggressive wear and tear which extends their use far longer than most brands.
-The outsole provides added cushioning, but also delivers a notable thickness that provides a movement-friendly experience.
+Two rubber compounds comprise the outsole, both thick enough to protect the shoes from more aggressive wear and tear.
+This extends their use far longer than shoes of most other brands.
+The outsole provides added cushioning but also delivers a notable thickness for a movement-friendly experience.

 2. ON Cloudventure Waterproof

-As the name indicates, this shoe is waterproof thanks to the integration of the ON Membrane.
-This is a flexible material that’s rated at the highest grade of waterproofing while still accommodating airflow in the foot chamber.
-The toe box is spacious enough to handle toe-splaying during runs and is capped with a protective shield to negate severe impact with debris.
+As the name indicates, this shoe is waterproof thanks to its unique ON Membrane.
+This is flexible material is rated at the highest grade of waterproofing while still allowing for airflow througout the upper.

-The ON Cloudventure is equipped with a grip-rubber technology that keeps abrasion to a minimal while its traction patterns allow the runner to receive the most control on any surface.
+The ON Cloudventure is equipped with a grip-rubber technology that’s durable.
+Its traction patterns provide the runner with control on any surface.

-- Stays cool and dry despite wet surfaces.
+- Stays cool and dry on wet surfaces

-- Consumers felt they were able to adapt to the shoe quickly.
+- Consumers felt able to quickly adapt to the shoe

-- May not be as breathable as advertised.
+- May not be as breathable as ON believes they are

 3. Inov-8 Roclite 315 GTX